operlman/cest-mrf/README.md

 The script will use the file dict.mat, generated in the previous steps, as well as the file acquired_data.mat, available in this folder.

-If you use this code in a scientific publication, please cite:
+# If you use this code in a scientific publication, please cite:
-**X**.
+X.